+What are the principles of organic gardening?
 Pointers for organic gardening

 In organic gardening, the basic consideration is the soil where the crop will be placed.
 Veterans say that the perfect soil for organic gardening should be filled with nitrogen, which will contribute much to the health of the crop being planted.
-The soil should also be placed in an area where sunlight and air reaches it.
+The soil should also be placed in an area where sunlight and air reach it.

 Experts also advise that clay soil is the most ideal type to be used in organic gardening because it is relatively high in nutrients compared to other types of soil.
-Aside from containing higher amount of nutrients good for the plants, it is best in holding the water for replenishing the plants.
+Aside from containing a higher amount of nutrients good for the plants, it is best in holding the water for replenishing the plants.
 Although some types can also be used such as sand and garden soil, they cannot produce better crops just like the clay soil can.
-What you can do is to add some organic matter to make it more suitable for the plants.
+What you can do is add some organic matter to make it more suitable for the plants.

 Aside from the soil preparation and the area where it should be placed, here are some of the basics of organic gardening to help you get by: